ElsevierSoftwareX/SOFTX_2019_370/README.md

 ```
 **NOTE** in the command above the text `/absolute/path/to/OpenMS-build/` should be the full (absolute) path
 to the place where the directory `OpenMS-build` was created.
 In our instructions below it would be the expansion
 of `$HOME/code/openms/OpenMS-build`.
-For some strange reason it seems like cmake does not like it if you have
+For some strange reason it seems that Cmake does not like it if you have
 shell variables, such as `$HOME` in the `OpenMS_DIR` variable setting.

 ### Step 3: Compile